-AI TikTok Caption and Hook Writer: Win the First 3 Seconds, Earn the Follow
+AI TikTok Caption + Hook Writer: Win the First 3 Seconds

-• You post 3+ videos a week and writing hooks for each one is killing momentum.
+• You post 3+ videos a week and hand-writing hooks is killing your momentum.

-• You want a variant generator so you can test which hook style fits your niche.
+• You want a variant machine to A/B test which hook angle your niche rewards.

-• You are entering a new topic vertical and need a feel for the format.
+• You are entering a new vertical and need a feel for the format fast.

 • English is not your first language and you want native-sounding phrasing.

-• Sensitive topics (politics, health claims, financial advice) where exaggerated hooks create legal risk.
+• Sensitive topics (politics, health claims, financial advice) where an exaggerated hook creates legal or policy risk.

-• Brand accounts where every caption goes through legal — give them a longer drafting cycle.
+• Brand accounts where every caption clears legal — they need a longer drafting cycle, not a 5-second generator.

-• Niches with strong inside language (gaming, dance, beauty subcultures) — AI defaults to generic.
+• Niches with strong inside language (gaming, dance, beauty subcultures).
+AI defaults to generic; feed it your slang as voice samples or it will sound like a tourist.

 What to feed the AI